Cascade: Multi-Agent Pentest¶

 - Authentication (optional): Configure when important surfaces are behind login

-API scans (REST / GraphQL)¶
+API assessments (REST / GraphQL)¶

-For API scans, the engine targets the API base URL (no browser workflow) and receives a schema artifact pre-seeded inside the sandbox workspace so the agents can enumerate the attack surface before probing it:
+For API assessments, the engine targets the API base URL (no browser workflow) and receives a schema artifact pre-seeded inside the sandbox workspace so the agents can enumerate the attack surface before probing it:

 /workspace/schema.openapi.json.
 If no OpenAPI spec is attached, the known endpoint list is written to/workspace/schema.endpoints.json. - GraphQL: the queries / mutations / subscriptions metadata is written to